-Grants must be accounted for in the type of fund appropriate for the activities being financed.
-If a grant is to be used for general governmental purposes, it should be accounted for in the general (current expense) or a special revenue fund.
-If a grant is received for the payment of principal and/or interest on general long-term debt, it should be accounted for in a debt service fund.
-If a grant is received to support operations of, or acquire capital assets for, a proprietary fund, the grant should be accounted for in a proprietary fund.
+Awards must be accounted for in the type of fund appropriate for the activities being financed.
+If an award is to be used for general governmental purposes, it should be accounted for in the general (current expense) or a special revenue fund.
+If an award is received for the payment of principal and/or interest on general long-term debt, it should be accounted for in a debt service fund.
+If an award is received to support operations of, or acquire capital assets for, a proprietary fund, the award should be accounted for in a proprietary fund.
 Other capital grants should be accounted for in capital projects funds.
-See separate discussion in BARS Manual 3.7.2, Pass-Through Grants.
+See separate discussion in Pass-Through Grants.